 Blockchain gives creators greater control over how & where content is distributed.

 NFT’s – Ultimate Fan Engagement Tools

 NFT’s have brought the fan club into the digital world.
-New swag bags will help propel brands and bring filmmakers, musician, and media creators new revenue opportunities.
-Creating unique and tamper-proof event tickets, backstage passes, and other event access tools will minimize counterfeiting and also allow event organizers to regulate and control the secondary market.
+New swag bags will help propel branding and bring filmmakers, musician, and media creators new revenue opportunities.
+Creating unique and tamper-proof event tickets, backstage passes, merchandise redemption programs, and other event tools will minimize counterfeiting and also allow event organizers to regulate and control the secondary market.
 Blockchain will provide a transaparent and auditable record of ticket sales and smart contracts can automate ticket distribution and improve the ticket buying experience for event goers.